Installation for developers¶

 On Ubuntu or Debian, this can be done with:

-sudo apt install python3 python3-pip python3-venv python-is-python3 git make gfortran
+sudo apt install python3 python3-pip python3-venv python-is-python3 git gfortran just

 Get the source code from Github using git